Why Infographics should be a Part of your SEO Toolbox

 This is not an inherent treat of infographics – you won’t be branded a thought leader just because you made one infographic on a particular subject.
 But if you manage to make one that is good enough to gain some traction and social shares and create exposure and visibility for your business than all those people sharing and reading will definitely regard you as an expert on the topic.

-Most infographics are created with mobile searchers on mind.
+Most infographics for seo are created with mobile searchers on mind.
 Considering that they are now the bulk of internet users it would be extremely foolish not to do so.
 In that respect, they are good for SEO because mobile users will not punish you by leaving your page immediately (like they will when they notice a wall of text on there) and Google will not take that as a negative signal and reduce your score.

 As you can see, there are a lot of ways marketers can benefit from creating outstanding graphics, especially those who are concerned with building natural backlinks and, in general, SEO.
 Infographics, however, can’t be left to their own devices once created.
 You will have to give them a little push in order to get them going.
 Once you do get everything right, you will be reaping benefits months after you’ve published one.